 During the period of transhipment, the animal cannot leave the airport and will remain under the control of the department.

 What animals can transit/tranship through Australia?

-Cats, dogs, birds, hatching eggs, other mammals, terrestrial and aquatic invertebrates, fish, amphibians and reptiles.
+Cats, dogs and permitted species of other mammals, terrestrial and aquatic invertebrates, fish, amphibians and reptiles.

 The transit/transhipment of horses, donkeys or mules has a specific process and application form which can be obtained from the department’s regional office at the proposed airport of transit/transhipment.

 See below for regional office contact information.

 How long can the period of transit/transhipment in Australia be?

 For animal welfare reasons, transit/transhipment times should be less than six (6) hours.

 Longer periods of transit/transhipment may be possible in some circumstances.

 How do I apply for a permit to transit or tranship through Australia?